 The first part of the book ends with something pretty big happening (I won’t tell you what – go read it!) and the dynamics of the gang are changed completely.

 We fast forward a few years & Gary is living in Cardiff under a false name – almost trying to throw his past away.
-We find out towards the end why that is in a dramatic finale which takes place in the Millennium Stadium!
+We find out why towards the end in a dramatic finale which takes place in the Millennium Stadium!

 This book did not disappoint.
 It was pretty hard hitting at the beginning & warning: it contains quite a bit of violence!
 These fast paced scenes were extremely well choreographed & very realistic.